 I am a Ph.D. in Computer Science.
-My thesis name is Opening Up Trace-Based Mechanisms, which was guided by Professor Dr. Éric Tanter.
-My thesis was developed at the Pleiad laboratory of the Computer Science Departament (DCC) and at Center for Advanced Research in Education (CIAE).
-Both institutions belong to University of Chile.
-After my PhD, I did a short postdoc at Shibaura Institute of Technology (S.I.T), Tokyo, Japan, where I currently collaborate with professors.
+My thesis name is Opening Up Trace-Based Mechanisms, which Professor Dr. Éric Tanter guided.
+My thesis was developed at the Pleiad laboratory of the Computer Science Department (DCC) and the Center for Advanced Research in Education (CIAE).
+Both institutions belong to the University of Chile.
+After my Ph.
+D, I have realized many research stays at universities in different countries: Colombia (2021), Japan (2019), Colombia (2018), Japan (2013), Japan (2014), and France (2010).

 Writing, Reviewing, and Presenting Tips